Nickory/StudyRecord/README.md

 - Adding tasks for each study period.
 - Adjusting the frequency of daily reminders.

-Example Usage 📋
-Run the following command to start the tracker and set a study session:

-python study_record.py --start "Mathematics" --task "Homework" --time 2h

-This will log 2 hours of study time for Mathematics Homework.
-StudyRecord will track your progress and send you reminders accordingly.

 Future Enhancements 🚀
 - **Integrated with Google Calendar**: Sync your study sessions with your calendar to never miss a study block.